Ben Stiller: Prostate cancer test 'saved my life'

 Are early PSA tests better?

-Stiller's doctor offered to give him a "baseline" PSA test when Stiller was about 46, according to Stiller's post.
+Stiller's doctor offered to give him a "baseline" PSA test when Stiller was about 46, according to his post.
 PSA tests measure how much prostate-specific antigen substance is being produced by the prostate, and if the levels are high, it could be a sign of prostate cancer.

 Most men are not tested until they are older, around 50, but Stiller agreed to the baseline test.